 Some increase is anticipated in global supplies of pork, poultry, and mutton over the remainder of 2012 with little change anticipated for beef.
 This may have some impact on the meat price index as consumer demand continues to be hampered by economic uncertainty.

-The FAO expect global meat output to expand by nearly two per cent in 2012 to 302 million tonnes, reflecting increased poultry and pig meat production across developing regions of the world.
+The FAO expects global meat output to expand by nearly two percent in 2012 to 302 million tonnes, reflecting increased poultry and pig meat production across developing regions of the world.

 As key importing countries raise their own domestic output, this is expected to lead to greater competition for export markets.
 Global beef production is expected to remain unchanged from the previous two years at 67.5 million tonnes, with growth in developing countries offset by lower production in developed countries.

-Global pig meat production in 2012 is forecast to recover by three per cent to 111.7 million tonnes.
-This growth should be underpinned by reduced disease levels, stronger investment and favorable market returns, with China at the forefront of this expansion.
+Global pig meat production in 2012 is forecast to recover by three percent to 111.7 million tonnes.
+This growth should be underpinned by reduced disease levels, stronger investment, and favorable market return, with China at the forefront of this expansion.